Military History, Environmental History,

 e-mail Alessandra Jacobi Tamulevich

-Adam Kane Editor-in-Chief and Acquisitions Editor for military history, strategic and security studies,
+Adam Kane Editor-in-Chief and Acquisitions Editor for military history, Environmental History, and the American West

 Alessandra Jacobi Tamulevich